ChrisKeefe/DontPanic/Analysis.md

 **Controller**

-* The Controller is what will functionally get the messages the user will receive.
-It does not store any data, but grabs the messages, which has the data needed.
+* The Controller is responsible for accessing user Profile and Location information, and selecting which message(s) to send at a given time based on that data.

 * Because the Message Class is data, we need something to get the message and deliver it to the user.